-REFLEXOLOGY with Rhonda Funes
+REFLEXOLOGY with Rhonda Funes Volume 1:The Feet

 Every year, more and more people appreciate the value of reflexology as an effective tool of touch that accesses the energy flow of the entire body through specific applied pressures.
 This video helps you develop both the skills and confidence toaddress the nerve rich areas of the feet and provides detailed examples of thumb and finger articulations.

-Whether you are a beginner or experienced massage therapist, you can become more knowledgeable and confident about the nerve-rich areas of the feet.
+WHAT YOU'LL LEARN: Whether you are a beginner or experienced massage therapist, you can become more knowledgeable and confident about the nerve-rich areas of the feet.
 Rhonda Funes has been practicing and teaching reflexology for 15 years.
 In this video, she demonstrates basic and advanced reflexology techniques that anyone can use.
-Her mission is simple – to help you achieve maximum results from correct and easily applied reflexology techniques.
+Her mission is simple to help you achieve maximum results from correct and easily applied reflexology techniques.
 This video includes the following:

 • Foot to body reflex correspondences